ckreibich/scholar.py/README.md

 * Supports the full range of advanced query options provided by Google Scholar, such as title-only search or publication date timeframes.
 * Supports article cluster IDs, i.e., information relating to the variants of an article already identified by Google Scholar
 * Supports retrieval of citation details in standard external formats as provided by Google Scholar, including BibTeX and EndNote.
-* Command-line tool prints entries in CSV format, simple plain text, or in the citation export format.
+* Command-line tool prints entries in CSV format, JSON format, simple plain text, or in the citation export format.
 * Cookie support for higher query volume, including ability to persist cookies to disk across invocations.

 Note